How to write conversational content: 10 simple tips and examples

 ✅ Get

-Grammar is important and something I look out for during editing.
-But sometimes, breaking the rules on purpose can make your writing more conversational and engaging.
+Grammar is important - but sometimes breaking the rules on purpose can make your writing more conversational and engaging.

 Here’s how:

-• Starting sentences with ‘and’ or ‘but’ is a great way to keep a natural flow, just like in everyday conversations (the eagle-eyed may have noticed me doing it already)
+Starting sentences with ‘and’ or ‘but’ is a great way to keep a natural flow, just like in everyday conversations

 3. Use contractions

 When we’re chatting in person we naturally use contractions.
-The same goes for conversational writing as it helps to keep things more relaxed and easier to read.
+The same goes for conversational writing - it helps keep things relaxed and easier to read.

 Here are some examples: